 They also prefer to minimize the consequences of their misbehavior.
-Rather, they’ll remark, “It could have been much worse, or there was no harm done, so what’s the big deal?
+Instead, they’ll remark, “It could have been much worse, or there was no harm done, so what’s the big deal?
 Can’t you just get over it?”

 Solution.
 If applicable, explain what you are doing to resolve the issue and the steps you will take to avoid this situation in the future.

-Bonus tip: Before you send the letter have someone else review it for tone, clarity, and specificity.
+Bonus tip: Before you send the letter, have someone else review it for tone, clarity, and specificity.